3 MIN READ

 If you couldn’t tell by all the pink everywhere, October is Breast Cancer Awareness Month.

 And one of the best ways to stop breast cancer in its tracks?
 Early detection (it works).

-If you’re younger than 40, but have risk factors for breast cancer, you might need mammograms, too; ask your doctor for their recommendation.
+If you’re younger than 40 but have risk factors for breast cancer, you might need mammograms, too; ask for your doctor’s recommendation.

 Whatever your age, don’t avoid mammograms because of their cost.

 Women today have a bounty of ways to get free and low-cost mammograms.
 Here are six excellent options.